DwayneLaughlin/template_engine/README.md

 # template_engine

-This is an attempt to make a generator using inquirer and setting classes.
-It was also an attempt to becom more familiar with using jest to test coding.
-All of the individual job descriptions in the lib directory pass their respective tests.
+This application works in node using inquirer and jest.
+It is a template engine that generates employee job profiles based on the submitted information.

-The app file pulls information from inquirer questions and assigns it to class.
-The answers get pushed to an array and then the array is entries are appended to the main HTML file
+Start the app by running node.js and making selections.